How to Buy a Business with an SBA Loan

 SBA 7(a) loans are the most common financing tool for small business acquisitions.
 Here's how to use them effectively.

 The SBA 7(a) program is the primary lending vehicle for small business acquisitions in the United States.
-With loan amounts up to $5 million, down payments as low as 10%, and terms up to 10 years (25 years if real estate is included), SBA financing makes business ownership accessible to qualified buyers.
+With loan amounts up to $5 million, down payments as low as 10%, and terms up to 10 years for working capital and equipment or 25 years if real estate is included, SBA financing makes business ownership accessible to qualified buyers who might not have the capital for a conventional acquisition.
+The SBA guarantee reduces the lender's risk, which allows them to offer more favorable terms than they would on a conventional business acquisition loan.

-Once you've identified a target and agreed on preliminary terms with the seller, your broker or lender will guide you through the SBA application process.
-Key requirements include a business plan, financial projections, personal financial statements, credit authorization, and relevant industry experience.
-The SBA requires that buyers inject at least 10% equity into the transaction.
+Once you have identified a target and agreed on preliminary terms with the seller, your broker or lender will guide you through the SBA application process.
+Key requirements include a business plan that demonstrates your understanding of the business and your strategy for operating it, financial projections showing how the business will generate enough cash flow to service the debt, personal financial statements for all owners with 20% or more interest, credit authorization, and documentation of relevant industry experience.
+The SBA requires that buyers inject at least 10% equity into the transaction, though this can sometimes include seller notes on standby that reduce the cash needed at closing.

 Frequently Asked Questions